Religious Life in Denmark

 Frequently Asked Questions

-Do I have to register with a church?
+⛪ Do I need to register with a church?

-No—religion is private and optional.
-You can join, leave, or ignore any faith community as you wish.
+No. Religion is private and optional—you can join, leave, or ignore any faith community.

-Absolutely—many churches, mosques, and temples offer services and social events in English for internationals.
+Absolutely—many churches, mosques, and temples run English-language services and social events.

 Major Christian holidays are public holidays.
-Muslim and Jewish holidays are not, but workplaces often show respect and flexibility.
+Others aren’t, but employers often show flexibility.